bitprj/devrel/blogs/big_data/data_visualization/blog.md

 https://public.tableau.com/profile/narae.lee#!/vizhome/COVID-19StatusDashboardatCountyLevel/Dashboard1?publish=yes

 In this blog, we have learned how to connect to a dataset, create a table and a line graph, and add different types of filters.
-As these features are the basics of data visualization, you can apply these features in any Tableau dashboard.
+As these features are the basics of data visualization, you can apply these features when you create any Tableau dashboards.

 If you would like to dive into Tableau further, I would recommend working with a more complicated dataset and looking into the following features:

 1. Create a calculated field, which allows you to create a new column from data that already exists in your dataset
 2. Work with maps in Tableau

-Thank you for reading my blog!